garzy/JuiceFX/README.md

 =================================================

 **[NOTE]: this is a fork of the original project to add Google Guice DI** if you have better approach for this, let me know, thanks.
+**For Java 11 Compatibility switch to java11 branch and use appropiate version tag (see below maven example)**

 For default, default Guice injector without modules is created, if you want setup modules you must do this at the very first start time of your application: